rituraj-z/search_explore/README.md

 ## Upcoming Features

-Users will be able to choose their favorite search engines.
+Users will be able to choose their favorite search engines.<br>
 Recommendations based on searches.